dopeantelope/timed-wordle/README.md

 # Timed Wordle
 Timed Wordle is a variation of the popular Wordle game where players are racing against time to get the highest score.
-Players can choose from four different game modes.
+Players can choose from four different game modes and can view their stats and highscore for each.

 **Link to project:** https://timedwordle.netlify.app